Chart Color Schemes

 Marden is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Marden's population shows high cultural diversity, with 39.6% born overseas and 37.8% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 43.9% of Marden's population.
-The category 'Other' is overrepresented in Marden at 3.7%, compared to Greater Adelaide's 1.6%.
+Marden's cultural diversity is notable, with 39.6% of its population born overseas and 37.8% speaking a language other than English at home.
+Christianity is the predominant religion in Marden, accounting for 43.9% of the population.
+The category 'Other' is overrepresented in Marden compared to Greater Adelaide, with 3.7% versus 1.6%.

 Frequently Asked Questions - Diversity